Research

 Abstract.

 In response to voters’ demands to reduce interest groups’ influence over policy-making, many countries are passing or discussing transparency regulations on the activities of lobbyists.
 What is the impact of these laws?
-To study this question, I add a lobbying stage to a canonical model of political agency.
-On top of helping voters control the influence of interest groups, lobbying transparency makes clear why a policy was implemented and thus helps voters better punish politicians who do not represent their best interests.
-Perhaps most surprisingly, the need for lobbying transparency is rooted in the conflicting policy and electoral incentives of politicians rather than in the risk of influence by interest groups.
-Lobbying transparency is most needed in environments where it is hard for voters to observe whether the incumbent implemented the best policy, such as environments with a weak media freedom.
-This suggests a substitutability between different levels of horizontal accountability.
-Unfortunately, politicians need not benefit from lobbying transparency, and may thus prevent their implementation.
+To study this question, I combine a lobbying model with a canonical model of political agency.
+I show that the need for lobbying transparency is rooted in the conflicting policy and electoral incentives of politicians rather than in the risk of undue influence by interest groups per se.
+Then, by making clearer the process through which a policy was implemented, lobbying transparency both helps voters control the influence of interest groups and better punish politicians who do not represent their best interests.
+I also show that politicians often have little incentives to implement lobbying transparency, potentially explaining why voters’ demand for it remains unanswered.